-In addition to relying upon acquisitions to grow our business, we also rely on our product development efforts to bring differentiated technology and next-generation products to market.
-These efforts have led to the following recent product developments:
+In addition to relying upon acquisitions for growth, we also rely on our product development efforts to bring differentiated technology and nextgeneration products to market:

-- In December 2015, we launched the 15-cm AnastoClip AC. - In October 2016, we launched additional sizes of our XenoSure patch. - In December 2016, we launched the 7.0mm diameter size Omniflow graft. - In October 2017, we launched XenoSure biologic pledgets.
+- In 2016, we launched additional sizes of our XenoSure patch. - In 2016, we launched the 7.0mm diameter size Omniflow graft. - In 2017, we launched XenoSure biologic pledgets. - In 2017, we launched a new iteration of our anastoclip AC closure system intended for use in neurosurgery applications. - In 2018, we expanded the indications for our Anastoclip GC closure system in the United States to include dura tissue repair.

 In addition to our sales growth strategies, we have also executed several operational initiatives designed to consolidate and streamline manufacturing within our Burlington, Massachusetts facilities.
-We expect that these plant consolidations will result in improved control over our production capacity as well as reduced costs over the long-term.
+We expect these plant consolidations will result in improved control over our production capacity as well as reduced costs over the long-term.
 Our most recent manufacturing transitions included: